Kranthikiran2005/Attendence-System-with-Face-Detection/README.md

 **!!!
 In .env file and .env.example file(in backend):**

-Put DB_password of your system...
+Put DB_password of your SQL system...

+**AND ALSO**
+in backend/db.js

+put in line 8:
+ password: "Your SQL password"

 ## How to run: